-Orange Grove Fostercare aims to nurture an environment for children, young people, foster carers and staff and all others relevant to the care of children and young people placed to feel able to raise issues and draw attention to gaps in service provision without fear of reprisal.
-The Agency has a Whistleblowing Policy for reporting circumstances that may arise where foster carers or employees feel unable to raise concerns because they feel there is reasonable doubt that these would be dealt with sufficiently.
+Orange Grove Foster Care aims to nurture an environment for children, young people, foster parents and staff and all others relevant to the care of children and young people placed to feel able to raise issues and draw attention to gaps in service provision without fear of reprisal.
+The agency has a Whistleblowing Policy for reporting circumstances that may arise where foster paretns or employees feel unable to raise concerns because they feel there is reasonable doubt that these would be dealt with sufficiently.